 Read on to learn more about why sustainability in the events industry matters and what you can do to create a sustainable event strategy that makes you proud and keeps attendees coming back year after year.

 Make no mistake: Sustainability — and climate change — are key points of concern for the events industry.
 After all, events can harm the planet in several ways, including excessive transportation emissions, energy consumption, and tons of food and paper waste.

-Of course, let’s not forget about all the event swag that winds up in landfills — branded stress balls, branded plastic water bottles, and branded beverage koozies.
+Of course, let’s not forget about all the event swag that winds up in landfills — branded stress balls, plastic water bottles, and beverage koozies.
 Thankfully, reducing and modifying swag is now a top sustainability trend in the events industry.

 Research shows that human activities are responsible for almost all greenhouse gas increases over the past 150 years.
 As such, it’s important to remember that your choices as an events coordinator directly impact the environment.

 As the saying goes, you can either be part of the problem or the solution.

 To this end, many companies and organizers are getting on board with creating sustainable events.
 One study found that 83% of meeting professionals say their organizations consider sustainability when planning meetings and events.
 Does yours?

 3 Sustainability Phrases Event Managers Need To Know